Alice Duer Miller: Personal life

 Once she graduated, she married Henry Wise Miller on October 5, 1899, at Grace Church Chapel in New York City.
 Henry asked Alice to marry him three days after their first meeting.
 He was a Harvard graduate, born in 1877, the son of Lt.
 Commander Jacob Miller.

 They moved to Costa Rica, where Henry Miller was gambling on land speculation and rubber cultivation.
 Henry and Alice had their first son Denning Duer Miller in this time period when they were moving back and forth between New York City and Costa Rica.
 Their investment failed and the family moved back to New York City and struggled for years financially.
-Alice served as the primary breadwinner for the first decade of the marriage until Henry became a successful Wall Street stockbroker.
+Alice served as the primary breadwinner for the first decade of the marriage until Henry became a Wall Street stockbroker, funded by his wife's money.
+The Millers lived somewhat separate lives, deliberately spending part of each year away from each other, and Powers comments that it is possible it was an open marriage.
+Henry Miller had a long affair with Daisy Bacon.
+It is not known if Alice Miller was aware of her husband's infidelity, but she may have been.
+Powers suggests that her long poem Forsaking All Others (1931) is a veiled reference to her own marriage: the protagonist has an affair with a younger woman, but refuses to leave his wife for her.

 After a long illness, Alice Duer Miller died in 1942 and was interred at Evergreen Cemetery in Morristown, New Jersey.